njlr/rs-core-lib/rs-core/string.md

 * `U8string` **`operator""_doc`**`(const char* p, size_t n)`

 The `""_doc` literal trims leading and trailing empty lines, and removes any common leading indentation from all non-empty lines.
-Results are unspecified if the original string contains a mixture of space and tab indentation.
+Tab indentation is converted to 4 spaces.

 Example: